liferay/liferay-docs/develop/reference/articles/11-maven/service-builder-with-maven.markdown

    [model hints](/develop/tutorials/-/knowledge_base/7-0/customizing-model-entities-with-model-hints)
    files for Liferay Service Builder to use in generating the service layer.
 - `modelHintsFileName`: The model hints file for the project.
-- `osgiModule`: Whether to generate the service layer for OSGi modules.
+- `osgiModule`: Set `true` to generate the service layer for OSGi modules.
 - `pluginName`: If specified, a plugin can enable additional generation features, such as `Clp` class generation, for non-OSGi modules.
 - `propsUtil`: The fully qualified class name of the service properties util